 Getting your cholesterol numbers

 There are usually no signs of having too much bad cholesterol.
 That makes getting your cholesterol checked something that needs to be done regularly.
 This is easy to do with a simple blood test called a “lipid profile”.
 Your doctor commonly requests this test so they can evaluate your cholesterol levels.
-This test will get you numbers for each piece of the cholesterol puzzle, which are.
+This test will get your numbers for each piece of the cholesterol puzzle, which are.

-Total cholesterol, the total amount of cholesterol in your blood based on your HDL, LDL, and triglycerides numbers.
+Total cholesterol, is the total amount of cholesterol in your blood based on your HDL, LDL, and triglycerides numbers.

 Low-density lipoprotein (LDL) or “bad” cholesterol.
 Having high levels of LDL cholesterol can lead to plaque buildup in your arteries and result in heart disease or stroke.